 Juvenile growth is light green with silky hairs hence the former common name.
-There is nothing silky about the adult foliage.
-Leaves are stiff, linear, narrow, dark green and crowned with an extremely sharp point (hence the latter common name).
+Adults leaves are alternate to spiral on stems, stiff, linear and narrow-tubular, to 70 mm long, but only 1 mm in diameter dark green and crowned with an extremely sharp point (hence the latter common name).

-Flowers are white, profuse and usually perfumed.
-Flowering extends from July to November.
-Blooms are followed by large, persistent, woody fruits.
-Each fruit contains the usual two winged seeds.
-Harvesting the fruits is a painful process due to the prickly foliage.
+Author’s notes: Harvesting the fruits is a painful process due to the prickly foliage.
 On the plus side the foliage provides safe shelter and nesting sites for small native birds.
 Double-barred finches frequently nest in our Silky Hakeas.

 The Silky Hakea has become a serious environmental weed in South Africa.
 It was introduced as a hedging plant in about 1858.

 Hakea sericea was cultivated in England in the early 1800’s.

 Hakea is a genus of about 150 species of plants that are endemic to Australia, first described in 1788 by Joseph Gaertner, a German botanist.
 NSW currently has about 31 species, some which are species-complex.

 Hakeas are similar to species of Grevillea but are distinguished from them in having persistent, woody fruits.
 Those of grevilleas are not persistent and not woody.

 The fruit of Hakea spp. generally persist on plants until burned in a bushfire or until the plant dies.
 The fruit then splits open to release two winged seeds.
 This species regenerates from seed after fire and can be observed in large seedling-numbers in some burnt areas after fire.